bcbarbara/crazyflie_nmpc/README.md

 #### crazyflie_controller

 This package contains an efficient and modular implementation of a nonlinear model predictive controller (NMPC) tailored to the Crazyflie with time-delay compensation.
 The NMPC is implementend using the high-performance software package acados, which solves optimal control problems and implements a real-time iteration (RTI) variant of a sequential quadratic programming (SQP) scheme with Gauss-Newton Hessian approximation.
-The quadratic subproblems (QP) arising in the SQP scheme are solved with HPIPM, an interior-point method solver, built on top of the hardware-tailored linear algebra library BLASFEO.
+The quadratic subproblems (QP) arising in the SQP scheme are solved with HPIPM, an interior-point method solver, built on top of the linear algebra library BLASFEO, finely tuned for multiple CPU architectures.
 We use a recently proposed Hessian condesing algorithm, particularly suitable for partial condensing, to further speed-up solution times.

 The package also contains a PID controller for waypoint navigation developed by Wolfgang Honig.